See the Ancient Forest through the Eyes of its First People – the Batwa People

-The forest walk here once again is very informative about the Batwa People and their ways, and this includes a visit to the village from which they come from and where you see beehives and crafts made.
+Once again, the forest walk here is very informative about the Batwa People and their ways.
+This includes visiting the village where they come from and where you see beehives and crafts made.

-The African Wildlife Fund began this activity to assist the Batwa Community in this area and to keep them from poaching antelopes in the parks.
-Something that had to be resorted to to survive.
-One must keep in mind that the Batwa are fully aware of the fees that visitors pay for Gorilla Trekking while they are excluded from the forest, though a small percentage of funds are shared with them, often never reaching every community member.
+The African Wildlife Fund began this activity to assist the Batwa Community in this area and keep them from poaching antelopes in the parks.
+One must remember that the Batwa knows visitors’ fees for Gorilla Trekking.
+At the same time, they are excluded from the Forest.
+However, a small percentage of funds are shared with them, often never reaching every community member.

-Another enriching experience with the first people of the forest.
-This activity is a community program sponsored by the International Gorilla Conservation Programme.
+Another enriching experience with the first people of the Forest.
+This activity is a community program sponsored by the International Gorilla Conservation Program.
+Read more here.

-The Batwa Experience takes place just outside of the Bwindi Impenetrable Forest and includes hunting and gathering ways, but also about how the Batwa People used to live, prepare food, collect their medicine from plants, roots, and bark.
+The Batwa Experience takes place just outside of the Bwindi Impenetrable Forest.
+It includes hunting and gathering ways and how the Batwa People lived, prepared food, and collected medicine from plants, roots, and bark.

 This is a question that we are asked from time to time.
-They are undoubtedly different from the proverbial Masai Village Visit that many Visitors have done in Kenya or Tanzania.
-It is a reenactment as to how Batwa used to live in the forest for thousands of years until they were evicted from them without compensation in 1991 ad 1992 becoming Conservation Refugees watching Gorilla Trekkers spend thousands of dollars while they, the Batwa were on outside looking in what was once theirs.
+They are undoubtedly different from the proverbial Masai Village Visit many Visitors have done in Kenya or Tanzania.
+It is a reenactment of how Batwa lived in the Forest for thousands of years until they were evicted without compensation in 1991 and 1992.
+They became Conservation Refugees watching Gorilla Trekkers spend thousands of dollars while the Batwa were outside looking at what was once theirs.

-The Batwa Visits allow Tourists to see the forest through the eyes of the first people of the Forest.
-It is meaningful not only tourists but to the Batwa since it will enable them to keep their culture alive in the 21st Century.
+The Batwa Visits allow Tourists to see the Forest through the eyes of the first people of the Forest.
+It is meaningful to tourists and the Batwa since it will enable them to keep their culture alive in the 21st Century.
 It certainly is not poverty tourism meant to evoke pity from Visitors.
-Most that partake are very glad that they met the Batwa people during Gorilla Trekking in Uganda.
+Most are glad they met the Batwa people during Gorilla Trekking in Uganda.

-If you are interested in a visit with the Batwa People while Gorilla Trekking in Bwindi Impenetrable Forest or Mgahinga Gorilla Park – please contact us
+If you are interested in a visit with the Batwa People while Gorilla Trekking in Bwindi Impenetrable Forest or Mgahinga Gorilla Park – don’t hesitate to get in touch with us